Drakeyves/PropulsionSociety-Live/README.md

 - [ ] Create group discovery page
 - [ ] Add file upload functionality
 - [ ] Implement search functionality

+## Image Optimization

+The project uses a custom `OptimizedImage` component that enhances the standard Next.js Image component with:

+- Loading states to improve user experience
+- Fallback images when the primary image fails to load
+- Support for multiple image formats
+- Enhanced error handling
+- Consistent styling across the application

+All landing page components have been updated to use this component:
+- HeroSection
+- SuccessStoriesSection
+- FeaturesSection
+- AccessSection
+- Navbar
+- SkillsSection

+## Testing Strategy

+The project uses Jest and React Testing Library for testing:

+- **Unit Tests**: For utility functions and isolated logic
+- **Component Tests**: For UI components with complex behavior
+- **Integration Tests**: For key user flows and API routes

+Tests are automatically run on pull requests and pushes to main via GitHub Actions.

+## Contributing

+When contributing to this project, please follow these guidelines:

+1. Use the "use client" directive for components that use React hooks
+2. Follow the established project structure
+3. Write clean, minimal, and robust code
+4. Add detailed comments for complex logic
+5. Write tests for new functionality
+6. Run tests before submitting pull requests

 ## License